idealparable/BibleQ/DidLazarusWriteJohn.md

 We have four types of corners to the Square:

-1: "All" of some thing (let's call it S, for the subject of a sentence, as is standard) is some other thing (P for predicate of the sentence)
+1: "All" of some thing (let's call it S, for the subject of a sentence, as is standard) is some other thing (P for predicate of the sentence).

 Any type of statement that can be legitimately paraphrased as "All S is P" (using S and P a bit like algebra variables, plugging in other things in place of them) is called an "A" type of premise.